victorCurto/terraform/README.md

 // run the plan and perform the actions
 $ terraform apply
+// if we just want to see the output
+$ terraform output

 // remove all the instances that terraform create
 $ terraform destroy